DrDiettrich/CtoPas/README.md

 # CtoPas
 C to Pascal source code converter

-This is the revival of a project of 2004, documentation deserves updates.
+This is the revival of a project of 2004, see the Wiki for details.

 WinToPas is a Delphi(7) GUI project, to create D7 units from C source files (*.c, *.h).